fwd/nano-to/readme.md

 ## Checkout UI

+Free, **Non-custodial** Checkout Pages for your Nano Address.

 Nano.to is a single page application publicy hosted on Github.
-Checkout is our first "Feature" after Usernames.
+Checkout is the first "Feature".
+More to come.

-> Free, **Non-custodial** Checkout Pages for your Nano Address.

 **Any Address:**
 ```bash